 Another unfortunate element of MMOs was introduced here, with players cheating to gain a competitive advantage over other players, or to get the rarest of the rare items.
 Blizzard's experience running Battle.net and managing both the economy as intended but also cheating was to prove invaluable in their development of World of Warcraft.

-The action RPG was adapted to other genres as well.
-Some were extremely well-done such as the super-heroic X-Men Legends, X-Men Legends II and especially Marvel Ultimate Alliance all three set in the Marvel Comics universe.
+The action RPG was adapted to other non-fantasy themes and settings as well.
+These include the super-heroic X-Men Legends, X-Men Legends II and especially Marvel Ultimate Alliance all three of which are set in the Marvel Comics universe.

-The action RPG has also returned to its PC roots with games such as Titan Quest, Fate & Torchlight, a workmanlike attempt to recapture the magic of Diablo on the PCs.
+The action RPG has also returned to its PC roots with games such as Titan Quest, Fate & Torchlight, a modern attempt to recapture the magic of Diablo on the PCs.

 Game review site Gamespot gave the game a 9.6 which makes it one of the highest-rated computer games in the history of the site.